matchmore/documentation/iOS.md

 The choice of APNs host depends on which kinds of iOS app you wish to send push notifications to.
 There are two kinds of iOS app:

 Published apps.
 These are published to the App Store and installed from there.
 These apps go through the usual App Store publication process, such as code-signing.

 Development apps.
 These are “everything else”, such as apps installed from Xcode, or through private app publication systems.

-**Warning**
+<div class="callout-block callout-danger"><div class="icon-holder">*&nbsp;*{: .fa .fa-exclamation-triangle}
+</div><div class="content">
+{: .callout-title}
+## Warning
 Do not submit Apps to Apple with Development certificates.

+</div></div>

 3. Exporting certificates